xBourner/Dwains-Dashboardv3-Blueprints/tut-create.md

 ## Special Features

 There is a replace card which replaces an existing card of an entity.
-These is helpful for cards which are auto created by DD3.
+This is helpful for cards which are auto created by DD3.
-You can easily change the entity card with using a replace card blueprint.
+You can easily change the entity card by using a replace card blueprint.

 The only thing you need to add/change in your blueprint is the entity.
-The entity has to be $replace_with_input_entity$ You don't have to specifiy the entity anymore.
+The entity has to be $replace_with_input_entity$ You don't have to specifiy the entity while using the blueprint.

 ````yaml
 card: